The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Standard double, triple and quadruple bubbles are uniquely minimizing

 Note that since $\Sigma_{34} = \Sigma_{35} = \emptyset$, we know by Corollary~\ref{cor:quad-bubble-simplicial} that $\overline{\Omega_3}$ does not intersect $\overline{\Omega_4 \cup \Omega_5}$.
 We now claim that $\overline{\Sigma_{12}}$ must intersects $\overline{\Omega_4 \cup \Omega_5}$; if not, it would follow that $\overline{\Sigma_{12}} \cup \partial \Omega_3$ is disconnected from $\partial \Omega_4 \cup \partial \Omega_5$, in contradiction to Lemma \ref{lem:Sigma-connected}, which states that $\Sigma$ must be connected.

 The sphere (or hyperplane) $S_{12}$ containing $\Sigma_{12}$ is acted upon transitively by a subgroup of isometries of $M^n$ (either rotations or translations), and so we may use these isometries to move $\Omega_3$ -- while preserving all volumes and surface areas -- until $\overline{\Omega_3}$ collides with $\overline{\Omega_4 \cup \Omega_5}$.
 If $\Omega$ were minimizing, this modified cluster would also be minimizing.
-By Corollary~\ref{cor:quad-bubble-simplicial}, this means that either a new $\Sigma_{34}$ or $\Sigma_{35}$ interface is created at the time of collision, thereby strictly reducing the total perimeter of $\Omega$, and contradicting minimality. \end{proof}
+By Corollary~\ref{cor:quad-bubble-simplicial}, this means that either a new non-empty $\Sigma_{34}$ or $\Sigma_{35}$ interface is created at the time of collision.
+Consider a point $p \in \partial \Omega_4$ belonging to a newly created $\Sigma_{34}$, for example.
+Since $\Sigma_{34}$ is a smooth hypersurface in $\partial \Omega_4$, we see that an instant before the collision, $p$ belongs to $\Sigma_{4 i}$ for some $i \not \in \{3, 4\}$ (and in particular, $p \in \overline{\Omega_i}$ at the time of collision).
+This means that $\Sigma_{4i}$ and the rotated (or translated) $\Sigma_{3i}$ meet each other tangentially at $p$ in their relative interior.
+Consequently, the relative volume of $\Omega_i$ in a neighborhood of $p$ decreases to zero at the instant of collision, and so $p \notin \overline{\Omega_i}$ by the Infiltration Lemma \ref{lem:infiltration}, a contradiction.
+Alternatively (and equivalently), we can invoke \cite[Corollary 30.3]{MaggiBook}, which states that $\Sigma_{3i}$ and $\Sigma_{4i}$ which meet tangentially must coincide in some neighborhood of $p$, thereby strictly reducing the total perimeter of $\Omega$ at the time of collision and contradicting minimality (note that the proof of \cite[Corollary 30.3]{MaggiBook} is a consequence of the Infiltration Lemma). \end{proof}

 This concludes the proof of Theorem \ref{thm:intro-234} in the triple-bubble case.